Monday, 3 July 2017

 Because our home-made maps are so large-scale, we could only see the first hundred metres of the road, so we had to hope that it would eventually curve around and deliver us to the other end of the Roman road.

 Then we remembered that our little iPod contained MAPS.ME, an app that we had downloaded before leaving home, with maps of all the departments that we would be walking through.
-This confirmed that all would be well if we took the tar road, although it was a little longer than the Roman way.
+This confirmed that all would be well if we took the tar road, although it was longer than the Roman way.

-It was a pleasure to walk freely along the smooth surface of the road, and just around the bend we came to Nanteuil, which was no more that a few houses, all very neat in their well-tended gardens.
+It was a pleasure to walk freely along the smooth surface of the road, and just around the bend we came to Nanteuil, which was no more than a few houses, all very neat in their well-tended gardens.

-Here we turned onto the D107. which curved around obligingly in the direction that we wanted, and we soon arrived at the lower end of the Roman road, which was now the private entrance road of a farm.
+Here we turned onto the D107, which curved around obligingly in the direction that we wanted, and we soon arrived at the lower end of the Roman road, which was now the private entrance road of a farm.
 We would never have got through with any degree of dignity.

 We turned off the D107 onto a pleasant little road through pastureland, bordered by trees in places.